Go Back

 Ingredients

-• 8 beef hot dogs Use standard hot dogs for best grilling results.
+• 8 beef hot dogs Choose spiral-cut or regular hot dogs you can score yourself.

-• 8 hot dog buns Choose soft buns that toast quickly on the grill.
+• 8 hot dog buns Use sturdy buns so they toast without falling apart.

-• 2 tbsp butter Softened so it spreads easily inside the buns.
+• 2 tbsp butter Softened so it spreads easily on the inside of the buns.

-• 0.5 cup jalapeño relish or pickled jalapeños, chopped Use relish for convenience or chop pickled jalapeños for more bite.
+• 0.5 cup jalapeño relish or pickled jalapeños, chopped Use chopped jalapeños if you prefer a chunkier heat.

-• 0.25 cup crispy fried onions Adds crunch right before serving.
+• 0.25 cup crispy fried onions For crunch right on top before serving.

-• ketchup for serving Serve on the side for optional extra tang.
+• ketchup for serving Serve on the side for dipping or extra squeeze.

 Equipment